Enjicalc/enjicalc-docs/README.md

 ### Symbol Editor

 Press the Add Section and Add Symbol buttons inside a Sheet Page (we will discuss Sections later).
-You can see an empty Symbol was created.
-Hover over the empty Symbol, and you will find the Modify Symbol button (see below).
+You can see a Symbol Editor was opened automatically.
+To access Symbol Editor after a Symbol was created, hover over the empty Symbol, and you will find the Modify Symbol button on the right-hand side (see below).

 <figure><img src="images/symbol-editor-button.png" alt="" width="550"><figcaption></figcaption></figure>